 Curiously, although having read all the "right books" of the 80ies on AIDS and gay life, I had missed reading that play of Kramer (I prefer to read theater than attending it, do not ask).
 But I certainly knew of his writings, having read the infamously famous "Faggots".
 And of his activist career, including his participation in the founding of ACT UP.

-The movie sent me tear eyed to those years in the US for my doctoral degree, and was faced with my own coming out, just as a scientist I knew from the very first time I saw a TV report on "gay cancer" that this could only be caused by an infectious agent.
+The movie sent me tear eyed to those years in the US for my doctoral degree, when I faced with my own coming out, and when as a scientist I knew from the very first time I saw a TV report on "gay cancer" that this could only be caused by an infectious agent.
 That we had to wait 2 more years for confirmation is due to the way science works, but we all knew that this was going to be the final outcome, enhanced or not by external factors.

 This certainly put a hold for a while on my relationships but it did not stop me to get progressively involved though volunteer work, starting at the Chase Brexton of Baltimore in its glorious early scrappy days.
 Activism was not possible as I was a foreigner and my ethics prevented me to do so, even though I knew much more about US politics and history than the average Joe.
-Still, I did join even ACT UP marches when I knew they were going to be well behaved.
+Still, it did not stop me from joining ACT UP marches when I knew they were going to be well behaved.
 And I will pass on the Gay Prides of the late 80ies, on the Quilts Memorial at the Washington Mall, on the Pro Choice gigantic rallies then, etc...

 But as I watched tear eyed The Normal Heart, remembering brutally stuff I had not thought about for 20 years, something else came to my notice.
 Certainly the Republican administration of the time did not want anything to do with AIDS, gay rights and the like.
 Or as Julia Roberts points in the movie, more millions were spent on 7 victims of a tampered Tylenol jars than on the already thousand of patients in New York alone.
 But one thing I was able to see.
 Republicans of the era did not pretend to be gay friendly, and when they gave something, for as little as that was, they did not pretend either that they were dealing effectively and generously with the situation.
 I do not mean to make apologies for the Reagan people then, but at least we should acknowledge that they were coherent with their positions.